SMAPPNYU/smappdragon/README.md

 *returns* a list of tuples wherer each tuple contains the a list of keys to get to a value ant the value located at those nested keys.

 see: http://stackoverflow.com/questions/11929904/traverse-a-nested-dictionary-and-get-the-path-in-python
+see: the tweet_passes_filter method in tweet_parser.py for an example of how to use it to comapare two objects.

 ##author